Are you over 60 and looking for a better deal on your car insurance?

 - Who is the primary driver of your car?
 You might want to list a younger driver on your policy.
 If someone younger does the majority of driving in your car (providing they themselves are not a higher risk than you), listing them as the primary driver may reduce your premiums.

 - Is there a pay as you go option available?
-Choose a Pay As You Drive option if you don’t drive much anymore.
-Look for a policy that is cheaper when you drive fewer kilometres a year.
+Choose a Pay As You Drive option if you drive fewer kilometres a year.

 - Can you afford to increase your excess?
 Increase your excess if you can afford to, as this will reduce your premium.